 Based upon an important encyclopedia for medievalists, LexMA's 36,700 signed articles written by 3,000 authors covers all aspects of medieval studies from 300 to 1500CE.
 Its geographical scope covers the whole of Europe, part of the Middle East, and parts of North Africa to document the roots of Western culture and those of its neighbors in the Byzantine, Arab, and Jewish worlds.
 Includes the equivalent of Library of Congress subject classification and other standards.

 Gale Ebooks is a collection of searchable ebook reference works.
 You can search within a particular work or across the entire collection.
 Individual articles from these sources are presented in HTML and PDF.
 Illustrations, photos, maps, and multimedia content is often included.

 Oxford Reference Online provides full-text encyclopedias, dictionaries, and other reference works.
 Individual articles can be downloaded as PDFs.
-Searching will reveal Oxford works VT does not have access to: select the Unlocked and Free filters. the blue "Narrow your choices"
+Searching will reveal Oxford works that VT does not have access to -- select the Unlocked and Free filters to see what is available.